uasal/acronyms/combined-acronyms.md

 # Acronym Listing / Descriptions
 - Working list of active and past acronyms / abbreviations used for a variety of projects.
-- Refer to the acronyms.tex file for making additional edits and updates to this sheet.
+- Refer to the combined-acronyms.tex file for making additional edits and updates to this sheet.
+- Refer to the glossaries.tex file for adding additional terms to the glossary that are not acronyms.
+- Use the format `- label -> ABBREVIATION -> long-form of the term' for adding new acronyms.

 ## Edit Notes & Information:
-- Modified- 20240125 (YYYYMMDD)
+- Modified- 20250218 (YYYYMMDD)
 - Notes: Combined other acronym listings to this file and added some missing acronyms.

 ---------------------------------